 Revelations from Court-Ordered Disclosures

-Earlier disclosures from the case, which were court-mandated, have already unveiled concerning details about the FDIC’s interactions with U.S. banks regarding their dealings with crypto businesses.
-These revelations included communications where banks were either instructed to pause their services for crypto firms pending regulatory approval or cautioned about the reputational hazards of associating with the crypto industry.
+Court-mandated disclosures from the case have already exposed troubling details about the FDICโs interactions with U.S. banks regarding their relationships with crypto businesses.
+Specifically, these documents reveal that regulators either directed banks to pause services for crypto firms until they secured approval or urged caution due to reputational risks tied to the crypto industry.

 FDIC’s Changing Stance on Crypto